Radonex1984/Radonex1984/README.md

 - 👋 Hi, I’m @Radonex1984
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me:
+- 📫 How to reach me: www.radumihaila.ro

 <!---
 Radonex1984/Radonex1984 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.